-The beginnings of Treak Community Centre can be traced back to a young Cambodian man, Phiron, who started a school in the grounds of Wat Atvea pagoda, teaching English to children and young adults in the evenings.
+The beginnings of Treak Community Centre can be traced back to a monk who ran classes in the grounds of Wat Atvea pagoda, teaching English to children and young adults in the evenings.
 In 2010 the UK charity Que Rico, which was founded and run by Nick Marsh, took over the running of the school and started sending volunteers to help out.

 After being managed by a series of expats, Salin was appointed in July 2012 as the first Cambodian project manager.
 The school had outgrown the premises at the pagoda and she oversaw the move to the current location in the heart of the village.
 To reflect the new location and the wider range of services offered, the school was renamed Treak Community Centre.

 Michael from ConCERT Cambodia supported and mentored Salin in her new role but his approach was always that Treak Community Centre should be managed and run entirely by its Cambodian staff.
 This echoed the long term vision of Nick Marsh whose aim was that the project should ultimately be controlled by people on the ground in Cambodia.

 On the 1st of January 2014 his vision was realised when Que Rico handed over the project to ConCERT and they have now assumed responsibility for running the centre.
 Since then Treak Community Centre has gone from strength to strength with student numbers rising from 120 in July 2012 to around 470 today.

 About Treak Village

 Treak Village is a typical Cambodian village, 4 kilometres south of Siem Reap town.
 Make the 4 km journey and travel back in time 100 years.
 Parts of village life goes on much as it’s done for the past 1,000 years!
 Most people are subsistence farmers or fishermen; a high proportion of adults are illiterate, a direct result of the Khmer Rouge period.